Share the wealth nature offered to all of us.

 The trip has started! :-)

 Two days ago, my bike was fully packed and my wife Anne gave me a warm farewell in our garden Hemse.
 Christian, a friend of mine accompanied me on the first day to Visby by bike.
-So this was i nice start.
+So this was a nice start.
 Though around 0 degree, the clothing was warm, the travel conversations were good and we had tailwind as Philip Wilner had wished me.
-It started to snow in Klintehamn, but we did not wet either.
+It started to snow in Klintehamn, but we did not become wet either.
 So we arrived in time at the ferry port in Visby in the afternoon.
 Anne and my daughter Helene came there to give me a warm hug there as well.
-I am so grateful that both of them let me go on the trip which come to my mind when I was still in school.
+I am so grateful that both of them let me go on the trip which came to my mind when I was still in school.
 This is quite extraordinary, I think!
 Many asked me why I do this trip, and I do it of course for the adventure and since I like bike tours.
 But I have to admit that I do not know completely why, I just feel the trip has to be done.

 And since many wanted to follow the trip, I thought this would be a good opportunity to attract some publicity for this fundraiser, so I will write about my trip on this site from time to time.